mushcatshiro/machine-learning/optimization/algorithms/01-simplex method.md

 identity matrix in constraints (row 1 to row m) and 2. zeros in objective function. for any ties, choose the smallest index suitable variable.

+> for the ratio test if the denominator is 0 or negative, just ignore them as
+> the prior has no impact to basic variable and the latter increases the basic
+> variable as it (non basic variable) increases, either way it can not reach
+> zero

 a great visualization method is the tableau format. in the format

 | -1 | 0 | 0 | 0 | 0 | 0 |